cprysun/cprysun/README.md

   <summary>ｆａｎｄｏｍｓ °˖➴</summary>

   <div align="center">
+    <p><sub>Small little disclaimer I don't really give a shit about half of these, but I put them here just because I know them and will talk about them if they're brought up yk</sub></p>
     <p><b><i><ins>GAMES:</ins></i></b></p>
     <p>Fire Emblem (all of them, but Engage, Binding Blade, Path of Radiance, Radiant Dawn, and Heroes most of all)</p>
     <p>Kid Icarus (all of them)</p>